Hedge4/godvillebot/README.md

 * 5.24 Ported >ireadtherules from Dyno, and bot now sends welcome messages to new members.
 * 5.25 Reworked crossword solving/detecting code, removed size limit on >solvehtml attachments, added crossword grid solution.
 * 5.26 Added >listroles and >getrole, which automatically include reactionRoles in the categories.
+* 5.27 Chatkill timers are now dynamic, depending on the channel's activity in the preceding hour.

 ## What's new in version 4?
 Version 4 is updated to work with discord.js version 12, and instructions with changed methods have been rewritten.